mohitverma3108/e-bookstore/README.md

 H2(In Memory DB) + Spring Boot + JPA

-To the setup E-BookStore-service application locally
+To set up Online Books Store Service application locally
 * JDK 8
 * Maven 4

 * Clone the project - git clone https://github.com/mohitverma3108/e-bookstore

-  Go to project directory and run the below commands.
+* Go to project directory and run the below commands.

   * Clean - mvn clean
   * Run the test cases - mvn test
   * Run install - mvn install

-  * Running the application locally
+  * Running the application locally -

     There are several ways to run a Spring Boot application on your local machine.
 One way is to